Functional L-Optimality Subsampling for Massive Data: Simulation Studies

-When the sample size $n = 10^5$, a random subset of 10 curves for predictor functions $x_i(t)$ under three scenarios are presented in \figref{f1}.
-From \figref{f1}, we can see that the variation among the predictor functions $x_i(t)$ is the smallest when $a_{ij}$ is generated from Scenario I, and the variation is the largest when $a_{ij}$ is generated from Scenario III, which means that the data generated under Scenario I is more uniform.
+\figref{f1} displays a random subset of 10 curves for the functional predictor $x_i(t)$ under three scenarios when the sample size $n = 10^5$.
+It shows that the variation among the functional predictor $x_i(t)$ is the smallest when $a_{ij}$ is generated from Scenario I, while the variation is the largest when $a_{ij}$ is generated from Scenario III.
+It means that the data generated under Scenario I is more uniform.

-In the following, we want to compare two different approaches: the functional L-optimality-motivated algorithm described in Algorithm \ref{al2} (Lopt, black line) and the uniform subsampling approach (Unif, red line).
-For the fairness of comparison, we use the same $K$ and $\lambda$ in the two approaches when the full data sizes are the same.
-And the IMSEs of $\widetilde{\beta}$ from 500 replications is defined as follows:
+In the following, we want to compare two different approaches: the functional L-optimality subsampling (FLoS) method described in Algorithm \ref{al2} and the uniform subsampling (UNIS) approach.
+For the fairness of comparison, we use the same basis functions and the same smoothing parameter in the two approaches with the same full data.
+The integrated mean squared error (IMSE) of the estimated functional coefficient $\widetilde{\beta}$ from 500 replications is defined as follows:

-For full data size $n=10^5, 10^6, 5\times 10^6$, we present the IMSE of the resultant estimator under three scenarios, respectively. \figref{f2} (a)-(c) show the mean of IMSE corresponding to the subsample sizes of 600, 800, 1000, 1200, 1400 and 1600 when the full data size $n=10^5$.
-When the full data size $n=10^6$, we choose the subsample size $L = 1000, 2000, 3000, 4000, 5000, 6000$ and the result is presented in \figref{f2} (d)-(f).
-See \figref{f2} (g)-(i) for the IMSE of the resultant estimator with $n=5\times 10^6$ and subsample size $L = 5000, 6000, 7000, 8000, 9000, 10000$.

-From \figref{f2}, it is clear that for three cases, $p^{\text{Lopt},\widehat{\bm{c}}^0}$ (Lopt) always results in smaller IMSE than the Unif method, which is consistent with the theoretical results that aim to minimize the IMSE of the resultant estimator.
-We can also see that the advantage of Lopt method is more significant when the tail of the coefficient $a_{ij}$ is heavier.
-And, these figures show that the IMSE from both methods decreases as the subsample size $L$ increases when the full data size $n$ is fixed, namely, the IMSE decreases as the ratio $L/n$ increases.
+\figref{f2} displays the mean of IMSE with various subsample sizes when the full data size $n=10^5$, $10^6$, and $5\times 10^6$.
+It shows that for all three scenarios, the functional L-optimality subsampling method always results in smaller IMSEs than the uniform subsampling method, which is consistent with the theoretical results that aim to minimize the IMSE of the estimator.
+Moreover, the advantage of the functional L-optimality subsampling method is more significant when the distribution tail of the basis coefficients $a_{ij}$ is heavier.
+It is not surprising to see that the IMSEs from both methods decrease as the subsample size $L$ increases when the full data size $n$ is fixed.
+In other words, the IMSEs decrease as the ratio $L/n$ increases.

-To evaluate the computational efficiency of the subsampling strategies, we record the CPU times (in seconds) of the two subsampling strategies and full data strategy.
-In this paper, we use the R programming language to implement each method and all computations are carried on a desktop running Windows 7 with an Intel I5 processor and 8GB memory.